VajraveluArumugam/azure-v3-guidelines-chatbot/README.md

+## 🎯 Why This Matters
+This project demonstrates my ability to work with AI tools, annotate data effectively, and contribute to real-world solutions.
+It aligns with my goal to grow into an AI Product Specialist role.
 # azure-v3-guidelines-chatbot
 This is V3 guidelines chatbot which helps user to answer any queries regarding documentation of the clinical charts based on the guidelines.
 ## 📌 Project Overview